 Q: I want to show a film to my after school club?
 Are there any restrictions?

-A: You are welcome to show any film that is represented by Movie Licensing USA, as long as you don’t charge, and the film is shown inside the school.
+A: You are welcome to show any film that is represented by Movie Licensing USA as long as you don’t charge, and the film is shown inside the school.
 If you want to show a film as a fund raiser you will need to purchase a separate license for a one time public showing.
+The Wakefield Library has a copy of the movie license.

 Q: What are the limits on copyright work that I can include in my PowerPoint presentation?